jwang711/GessGame/README.md

 # GessGame

-To play the game in a two-player version from the command line, please run.
+To play the game in terminal, please run.
 ```
 python3 play_game.py
 ```
-in your terminal.

 ## Project Specification